shanegriffiths/starter/README.md

 Version: 0.2.1

 This is the boilerplate for our web based projects.
+It contains our front end tooling setup, and the styleguide system we use.

 Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) if you wish to improve this project.

 ## **Installation**

+> Disclaimer: this setup was built for use with OS X so you may need to adjust as necessary if you encounter any issues using a different system.

 ### Required assets in order to run the boilerplate